microsoft/TaskWeaver/website/docs/experience.md

  ╰──● sending message to User
  TaskWeaver ▶  The mean value of the data in d:/demo_data.csv is 78172.75
 ```
+3. We can issue the `/save` command from the console chat interface to save the chat history.
+Then, after we restart TaskWeaver,
-3. We `/save` the chat history and restart TaskWeaver.
-We can see the experience summarized from the last chat history is below:
+we can see the experience summarized from the last chat history is below:
 ```yaml
 exp_id: 20231228-073922-9b411afd
 experience_text: "User Query: get the mean value of d:/demo_data.csv